 Both scenarios will have an impact on the rental market in the UK, and so this is something that all landlords need to be prepared for, and tenants as well for that matter.

 Increase in Multiple Occupation properties

-The official definition of a HMO or House in Multiple Occupation is one that has three or more tenants that form more than one household, and where certain facilities are shared.
-These are generally the bathroom, toilet or kitchen facilities.
-Additionally, where the property is three storeys, or more and has five tenants living there and forming more than one household, with similar shared facilities, the property is considered a large HMO.
+The official definition of an HMO or House in Multiple Occupation is one that has three or more tenants that form more than one household, and where certain facilities are shared.
+These are generally the bathroom, toilet, or kitchen facilities.
+Additionally, where the property is three floors, or more and has five tenants living there and forming more than one household, with similar shared facilities, the property is considered a large HMO.

-All properties considered large HMOs require a licence from your local council; it is at the council’s discretion as to where other HMOs require a licence.
-As the landlord of such a property you have certain responsibilities.
+All properties considered large HMOs require a license from your local council; it is at the council’s discretion as to where other HMOs require a license.
+As the landlord of such a property, you have certain responsibilities.

 If the property is licensed, you will be responsible for installing smoke detectors.
-For all HMOs landlords need to take on responsibility for annual gas safety checks and 5-year checks of the electrics.
-You need to ensure that there are cooking and washing facilities that are adequate for the number of tenants and that the communal areas are, safe, clean and in good repair.
+For all HMOs, landlords need to take on responsibility for annual gas safety checks and 5-year checks of the electrics.
+You need to ensure that there are cooking and washing facilities that are adequate for the number of tenants and that the communal areas are, safe, clean, and in good repair.
 You are also responsible for ensuring that the property is not overcrowded and that there are enough rubbish receptacles.
-While your letting agents may advice you on all these points the legal responsibility remains with you.
+While your letting agents may advise you on all these points the legal responsibility remains with you.

 Get 20% off with discount code BUY20 – Claim it now